New York Birds: A Comprehensive Guide to Native and Migratory Species

 The refuge’s manmade ponds harbor wintering ducks and geese, including Snow Geese, and year-round resident Mute Swans and Canada Geese — so many of the latter, in fact, that they crowd out other waterfowl.

-For a detailed guide to visiting birding spots in the five boroughs of New York City, visit the website of New York City Audubon.
+For a detailed guide to visiting birding spots in the five boroughs of New York City, visit the website of NYC Bird Alliance.

 photo of Hooded Merganser